Example: SaaS API with Seven Packages

 ?page=1&limit=10&sortBy=name:ASCfrom the query string - soft-delete — automatically adds

-WHERE deleted_at IS NULLto exclude deleted records - tenancy — RLS ensures only current tenant's records are returned
+WHERE deleted_at IS NULLto exclude deleted records - tenancy — after you install the RLS policy, PostgreSQL returns only the current tenant's records

 Delete (soft-delete + audit-log)